openstack-charmers/openstack-community/openstack-api-charm-creation-guide.md

     # Database sync command used to initalise the schema.
     sync_cmd = ['congress-db-manage', '--config-file',
                 '/etc/congress/congress.conf', 'upgrade', 'head']

+    # Congress requires a message queue, database and keystone to work,
+    # so these are the 'required' relationships for the service to
+    # have an 'active' workload status.  'required_relations' is used in
+    # the assess_status() functionality to determine what the current
+    # workload status of the charm is.
+    required_relations = ['ampq', 'shared-db', 'identity-service']

     # The restart map defines which services should be restarted when a given
     # file changes